luisdnsantos/awesome-computer-graphics/README.md

 * Computer Graphics: Principles and Practice, by James Foley.
 * Real-Time Rendering, by Tomas Akenine-Moller.
 * Advanced Global Illumination, by Philip Dutre.
 * Foundations of 3D Computer Graphics, by Steven Gortler.
+* Computer Graphics Through OpenGL: From Theory to Experiments, by Sumanta Guha.

 ### Courses